jlaurens/synctex/test standalone/README.md

 ## Testing framework

 The `auplib` folder contains goodies and material to perform the tests.
-These are `texlua` scripts called by the top level `test_main.lua` script of the `test standalone` folder.
+These are essentailly `texlua` scripts called by the top level `test_main.lua` script of the `test standalone` folder.
+We use the `penlight` library as well as `os.type` and `os.name` extensiopns to the `os` table provided by `texlua`.

-The documentation of the frameworks is available in `.../test standalone/doc/`.
+The documentation of the frameworks is available in `.../test standalone/doc/` and various `README.md` spread in subdirectories.